Look up: This weekend Venus will be at its highest point in the sky

-(KSWB) — Saturday’s Strawberry Moon is just a precursor to another celestial spectacle that’s expected to wow sky gazers on Sunday night.
+(KSWB) — Saturday’s Strawberry Moon was just a precursor to another celestial spectacle that’s expected to wow sky gazers on Sunday night.

 If you’ve noticed a bright star that lingers at dusk recently, you’ve more than likely been taking a distant peek at the hottest planet in the solar system: Venus.